kkirstein/proglang-playground/README.md

 Elm is a Haskell-style programming language for web development.
 It compiles to JavaScript and features Functional Reactive Programming for GUIs.

+# Go

+Go is a mainly imperative programming language with a static type system.
+Go has a strong emphasis on concurrency via channels, aka goroutines.

 # Frege

 Frege is a Haskell implementation for the Java Virtual Machine (JVM).